bagel897/blag/posts/setting_up_blog.md

 This would also be when my raspberry pi crashed and stopped working.
 I make it do a lot of work.
 But I created a docker-compose setup to run an aarch64 build.
 But docker is stupid so I shall run it natively.
 Now it runs on the rpi4 without docker via a simple python script.
 Theoretically, the website should reflect the changes I make here after I push them.
+AND THEY DO.
+MY GOAL IS COMPLETE.
+Time to work on a real blog post.

-Features to add
+## Features to add
 - rss feeding